QingliangLi/d3workshop/README.md

 ```javascript
 const fileLocation = 'https://gist.githubusercontent.com/caocscar/8cdb75721ea4f6c8a032a00ebc73516c/raw/854bbee2faffb4f6947b6b6c2424b18ca5a8970e/mlb2018.csv'
 ```
 Next we will parse the file, convert it into an array of objects and filter it by date (using `filterData` function).
-By April 4th, every team has won at least one game.
+I choose April 4th as the start date as every team has won at least one game by then (helping avoid some complications).
 ```javascript
 DATA = await d3.csv(fileLocation, type)
 chartDate = new Date(2018,3,3)